dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 If you get a message saying something like below, then you have merge conflicts that must be manually resolved.
-Below there is a conflict between the `master` branch and your pull request branch for the file `README.md`.
+Below there is a conflict between the `main` branch and your pull request branch for the file `README.md`.
 You can read more about how to resolve a merge conflict on the [GitHub help page](https://help.github.com/articles/resolving-a-merge-conflict-from-the-command-line/).